Poots enters

 than a) i ever thought i'd be than b) most women would allow

-and c) i want to belunchtime is for watching tables of interesting looking women
+lunchtime is for watching tables of interesting looking women

 and jumping up in my mind to go and sit with them, saying,

-"hi! i'm starved for female conversation! can i join you??"they've got ribbons sewn up the seams of their jeans
+"hi! i'm starved for female conversation! can i join you??"

 and braids and stuff. they've not got a cell phone strapped